 The next core principle of conversion optimization is accessibility.
 If a customer can’t understand what you’re saying, they won’t continue through the conversion funnel.

 Most users respond well to natural and colloquial content.
 Do your best to avoid industry terms and technical jargon unless you know it will appeal to your target audience.
 Stick to clear and concise descriptions that could be understood by any random visitor to your site.

 If you aren’t sure whether your copy is accessible, run it by a friend or family member who knows nothing about your job.
 Your goal is to create simple copy the average person can understand and relate to.

 Writing for B2B

-CRO for business-to-business audiences it a little different from CRO for business-to-customer.
+CRO for business-to-business audiences is a little different from CRO for business-to-customers.
 If your company is B2B, you’ll usually be looking to engage with educated professionals who are deeply familiar with the industry they work in.

 B2B copy should still be natural and accessible, but you should make sure to use industry-specific terms and professional language.
 Don’t waste time with drawn-out introductions and appeals to empathy; B2B professionals want information quickly so they can make their own decisions.

 Spelling errors will increase your bounce rate – the number of people who leave your site immediately – by as much as 85%.
 When you’re trying to improve conversions, that’s a pretty terrifying number.

 The solution is to rigorously spellcheck every piece of content before publication and every handwritten note before sending.
 Don’t trust your word processor – it will catch minor errors, but it won’t notice homonyms and problems with your sentence structure.
 Ask a friend to help you edit, or use your favorite grammar-focused software.

 Conversion Optimization and Site Design